SyedAli431/ansible-vault-lab/README.md

 it in the /etc/apache2/api_key.conf file.

 The last task "restart web service" is used to restart the apache2 service so that the api_key is intergrated in apache web server configurations.

+**Vault Password Managemnet**

+Vault passwords can be stored in seperate files so that a user does not need to enter a vaults password every time a playbook is executed.
+When executing the playbook, the file needs to be mentioned:

+Example

+echo "test12345" > vault-prod-pass.txt
+ansible-playbook -i inventory.ini playbook.yml --vault-password-file vault-prod-pass.txt

+If vault passwords are stored in files, ensure that these files are NEVER commited to the repository as they store passwords in plain-text.
+This can be done by modifying .gitignore file in repository to include:

+vault-prod-pass.txt

+This ensures that the vault_prod-pass.txt file is never commited to the repository.

 **Multiple Environment Setup**